 Saying “yes” to help

-Keeping up with family and friends and keeping busy
+Keeping busy with family and friends

-In addition to meeting in person, there are on-line communities and forums.
+In addition to meeting in person, there are online communities and forums.
 These are a great way to share your experiences of caring for someone with dementia, as well as reading what others are going through.

 It is also a privilege to be able to look after someone who spent years looking after you, and knowing that you did everything you could to care for them when they needed it.